A Complete Approach to Loop Verification with Invariants and Summaries: Loop Contracts in Hoare Logic

-To this end, we make the distinction between syntax and semantics more precise: Predicates $P,Q,I,R$ are represented as formulas in this section. \iffullversion These may refer to variables $x$, $y$ and can be evaluated in states~$s$ as $\sem{P}(s) \in \mathbb{B}$. \fi By $P[x \mapsto y]$ we denote the renaming of $x$ to $y$ in $P$, and by convention we overline vectors of variables~$\xs$.
-Derivability of Hoare triples is written $\vdash \hoare{P}{C}{Q}$.
-We omit the treatment of $\BREAK$ for simplicity, see e.g.~\cite{huisman2000java}.
+To this end, we make the distinction between syntax and semantics more precise: Predicates $P,Q,I,R$ are represented as formulas here, where a relational summaries~$R$ may refer to primed variables as in \cref{sec:motivation}.
+By $P[\xs ↦ \ys]$ we denote the parallel renaming of variables $\xs$ to $\ys$ in $P$, where by convention we overline vectors of variables~$\xs$.
+Derivability of Hoare triples is written $⊦ \hoare{P}{C}{Q}$.
+We omit treatment of $\BREAK$ for simplicity, see e.g.~\cite{huisman2000java}.